aviralmishra/nextjs-react-charts-demo/README.md

 Data visualisation with React Charts built on NextJS

 ## Description
-This application uses NextJS to as the core framework and React + React Charts for views.
+This application uses NextJS as the core framework and React + React Charts for views.

 ## Getting Started